Car theft prevention tips: Protect your vehicle (and your home) from car thieves

 Smart home technology is another layer of protection against car theft.
 Smart locks, paired with mobile alerts, allow you to secure your home remotely and receive notifications of suspicious activity.
 Motion sensors and smart lighting around your driveway and garage can further deter theft by illuminating dark areas and making it harder for thieves to operate unnoticed.

-Protecting your vehicle from driveway theft
+Protecting your vehicle from driveway and parking lot theft

 To effectively protect your vehicle from being stolen while parked in your driveway, it’s ideal to keep it out of sight from potential thieves.
 This is especially important for luxury or exotic vehicles, which can be particularly tempting targets.